threedworld-mit/tdw/Documentation/api/command_api.md

 | --- | --- | --- | --- |
 | `"id"` | int | The unique object ID. | |

+# PlayAudioCommand

+These commands create audio clips and play them.

 # PlayAudioDataCommand

 Play audio at a position.